On the complexity of symmetric vs. functional PCSPs: Dichotomy

 Since $\B$ is functional, the binary relations of $\A$ that do not contain only constant tuples must be the binary disequality.
 To see why, consider any relation $R^\A$ in $\A$ that contains the tuple $(0, 1)$. $R^\A$ cannot contain $(0, 0)$ or $(1, 1)$, since the corresponding relation $R^\B$ in $\B$ contains $(h(0), h(1))$ and if it contained $(h(0), h(0))$ or $(h(1), h(1))$ it would not be functional.
 Since $\A$ is symmetric, $R^\A$ also contains the tuple $(1,0)$.
 Thus $R^\A = \{(0, 1), (1, 0)\}$ is the disequality relation.
 It follows that every relation in $\A$ is either a binary disequality, or consists only of constant tuples.
 In this case, $\CSP(\A)$ is solved by $\AIP$ and thus $\PCSP(\A, \B)$ is solved by $\AIP$ and is finitely tractable. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{cor:BooleanDichotomy}] If $\A$ contains only binary relations or relations that contain only constant tuples, the conclusion follows by Lemma~\ref{lem:specialCase}.
-Otherwise, $\A$ has a relation $R^\A$ of arity at least 3 with a non-constant tuple i.e.~for which $\diam(A, R^\A) = 1$, and the conclusion follows from Theorem~\ref{thm:dichotomy} together with super-connectivity of such structures: super-connectedness implies additivity (cf.~Lemma~\ref{lem:superConnThenAdd}) and dependency (cf.~Lemma~\ref{lem:superConnThenDepend}). \end{proof}
+\begin{proof}[Proof of \Cref{cor:BooleanDichotomy}] If $\A$ contains only binary relations or relations that contain only constant tuples, the conclusion follows by \Cref{lem:specialCase}.
+Otherwise, $\A$ has a relation $R^\A$ of arity at least 3 with a non-constant tuple i.e.~for which $\diam(A, R^\A) = 1$, and the conclusion follows from \Cref{thm:dichotomy} together with super-connectivity of such structures (cf.~\Cref{lem:diamSuperConn}): super-connectedness implies additivity (cf.~\Cref{lem:superConnThenAdd}) and dependency (cf.~\Cref{lem:superConnThenDepend}). \end{proof}

 \corTernDich*

 \begin{proof} First, observe that the conclusion holds trivially if $R^\B$ has arity 1 as in this case $\CSP(\B)$ is trivially tractable.
 Second, suppose $R^\B$ has arity 2.
 In this case we claim that $\CSP(\B)$ is solvable in polynomial time.
 Indeed, an easy modification of the algorithm for 2-colouring will solve this problem.
 Thus $\PCSP(\A, \B)$ is tractable in this case.